antzGames/gdx-ode4j-examples/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

 Use IntelliJ or Android Studio as your IDE for minimal issues building.
 You may have to your tweak the gradle version/plugin.
-I usued Gradle Version 7.6 and Android Gradle Plugin Version 7.0.4
+I used Gradle Version 7.6 and Android Gradle Plugin Version 7.0.4

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.